 It’s hard to believe that it’s been a year now since we took our son for his Kindergarten Entrance Test.
-Kindergarten entrance requirements vary from state to state, but the use of some kind of screening test is pretty common.
+Kindergarten entrance requirements vary from state to state and among the private and public sector of education.
+However, the use of some kind of screening test is pretty common.
 These tests are used to measure a child’s literacy development.

 The names for these Kindergarten assessments are different from state to state.
 The one for our state is the “Lollipop Test” and another common one is “DIBELS” or “Brigance K Screen.”

 Since I have been a part of Kindergarten entrance and readiness activities for several years, I knew what to expect.
 However, my husband had several questions through the process.
 I realized the entrance test and use of it can seem like a mystery to many parents.

 I hope to answer some questions you may have about Kindergarten Readiness Tests and the process through this article.

 A Kindergarten readiness test typically takes 15-30 minutes.
 It is usually given by a Kindergarten teacher to an individual student.
 Parents typically sit close by while their child takes the test.

 Sometimes children cry (most of the time it’s because they think there is a shot involved) and, in those cases, you may be asked to sit with your child to help them calm down.

 The actual content of the test is going to vary from state to state but academic readiness for Kindergarten involves mastering pre-k skills such as:

 - Recognition of letters